Beyond High School: A guide to discovering your pathway to success was recently launched by Erin Mills Connects (EMC).

 Erin Mills Connects (EMC) was fortunate to have forward-thinking community members.
 They worked early to provide high school students and their families with a guide for life after high school, especially in an area hardest hit by the pandemic.
 Founded six years ago and becoming a community mental health promoter, EMC received support from Canada Healthy Communities Initiative fund in late 2021.

-WATCH HERE FOR THE ARRIVAL OF BEYOND HIGH SCHOOL: ONPATHWAY.ME/BHS
+GO HERE TO DOWNLOAD BEYOND HIGH SCHOOL: ONPATHWAY.ME/BHS